 There are many legends of Konark that tell us a lot about the construction, existence as well as the history of Konark.

-In the middle of the 13th century, when the Muslims had crush the whole northern India and most parts of Odisha’s neighboring Bengal, there were hardly any power which could check their advance and it was a thought that the Hindu Kingdom of Orissa would soon be overrun by the Muslims.
-At that mean time Narasimhadeva 1 started taking the offensive against them.
+In the middle of the 13th century, when the Muslims had crushed the whole northern India and most parts of Odisha’s neighboring Bengal, there was hardly any power which could check their advance and it was a thought that the Hindu Kingdom of Orissa would soon be overrun by the Muslims.
+At that meantime, Narasimhadeva 1 started taking the offensive against them.